Drafting a policy

 - We do not recommend #6 because it is equivalent to no policy at all.
 Faculty may already opt in to the practice of self-archiving and OA.
 This sort of policy differs little from #5 except by leaving the impression that asking faculty to opt in to an OA policy is somehow different from requesting or encouraging OA itself.

-- The policy grants the institution certain non-exclusive rights to future research articles published by faculty.
-This sort of policy typically offers a waiver option or opt-out for authors.
+- The policy grants the institution certain nonexclusive rights to future research articles published by faculty.
+This sort of policy typically offers authors a waiver option or opt-out from that license.
 It also requires deposit in the repository.

 - For independent analyses concluding that type #1 policies are lawful, and provide legally sufficient permission for OA, at least in the United States, see:

 - Simon Frankel and Shannon Nestor, Opening the Door: How Faculty Authors Can Implement an Open Access Policy at Their Institutions, a white paper from SPARC and Science Commons, August 2010.
 The paper shows how OA policies can avoid legal pitfalls, and uses the Harvard and MIT policies as a model.